levlevine/PreRelease/README.md

 #
 # The master branch contains the base code, avoid making any changes to this.
 #
-# Instead you should open a new branch for every question that comes up as a
-# "alternative" program that will be written.
+# Instead you should open a new branch for every question that comes up as an "alternative" program that will be written.
 #
-# Use the projects function to enable "to do" or "in progress" features
-# for the more complicated and lengthier questions.
+# Use the projects function to enable "to do" or "in progress" features for the more complicated and lengthier questions.